filip2cz/contain-cvut/README.md

 **Note:** To learn more about Containers in general, see [Firefox Multi-Account Containers](https://support.mozilla.org/kb/containers).

+## Contribute
+Only one repo for pull requests and issues is https://git.envs.net/fkomarek/better-contain-microsoft.
+Github one (https://github.com/filip2cz/better-contain-microsoft) is mirror and all pull requests and issues to Github will be ignored.

 ## How does Better Microsoft Container work?

 The Add-on keeps Microsoft in a separate Container to prevent it from following your activity on other websites.
 When you first install the add-on, it signs you out of Microsoft and deletes the cookies that Microsoft uses to track you on other websites.